tihodrik/rails-project-63/README.md

 # HexletCode

 HexletCode is a simple form generation DSL.
-Use for generatng forms in sites templates.
+Use it for generatng forms in sites' templates.

 ## Installation